Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 All explicit simulation code must satisfy the Courant condition, that is, Dx(length)/Dt(time step) > c, the speed of light.
-Simulations of ejecting nanotube accelerator is discussed in the later half of CPC 2019 paper.
+Simulations of ejecting nanotube accelerator is discussed in the latter half of CPC (2019) simulation paper.

 References:
 1. M. Tanaka and M. Murakami, Relativistic and electromagnetic